 - Combine all ingredients into an Instant Pot or pressure cooker and using the manual button, set to 75 minutes on high. *add five more minutes for a larger roast

-- Once the timer goes off, hit quick release.
+- Once the timer goes off, allow for natural release at least 10 minutes then twist the pressure release to release the remaining pressure.
 The meat should pull apart easily, but not be mushy.

 - I recommend serving with rice and beans as a bowl or make it the star of your taco night!